-Long-term trends for the FRA are highly variable due to the complex system of preferential flow paths affecting recharge and movement through the aquifer (Fig. 17).
+FRACTURED ROCK AQUIFER Long-term trends for the FRA are highly variable due to the complex system of preferential flow paths affecting recharge and movement through the aquifer (Fig. 17).
 For example, the salinity observation well MOR164 has remained fairly consistent since 1988 after an earlier increasing trend, while salinities in MOR156 have decreased since 1995 after a similar earlier rising trend.
-BRS026 has nearly doubled in salinity over the past ten years.
+BRS026 has more than doubled in salinity over the past ten years.
+Unfortunately, data is unavailable for MOR151 in 2011 and it is difficult to determine whether the last salinity reading for this well is anomalous or representative of a relatively sharp decrease.